-7 years SP% of your ingoing contribution x 7 10 years SP% of your ingoing contribution x 7 Note: if the period of od out on a daily basis. cupa tion is not a whole number of years, the exit fee will be worked The maximum (or capped) exit fee is the Specified Percentage "SP" (as agreed by the resident and the operator) of the ingoing contribution x 7, after 7 years of residence.
+7 years SP% of your ingoing contribution x 7 10 years SP% of your ingoing contribution x 7 Note: if the period of occupa out on a daily basis. tion is not a whole number of years, the exit fee will be worked , xit fee is the Specified Percentage "SP" (as agreed by the the ingoing contribution x 7, after 7 years of residence.
 The minimum exit fee is the Specified Percentage "SP" (as agreed by the resident and the operator) of the ingoing contribution, x 1/365 (for 1 day of residence).
-11.2 What other exit costs do residents Sale costs for the unit n need to pay or contribute to? ⊠ Legal costs ontribute to. \boxtimes ⊠ Other costs: (stamp duty on surrender of licence (currently nil) ì Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit? \boxtimes Yes □ No Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: • fair wear and tear; and • t renovations and other changes to the condition of the unit carried but with agreement of the resident and operator. asso How item wear and tear includes a reasonable amount of wear and tear ociated with the use of items commonly used in a retirement village vever, a resident is responsible for the cost of replacing a capital of the retirement village if the resident deliberately damages the or causes accelerated wear. y and exit inspections and reports are undertaken by the operato resident to assess the condition of the unit. r 12.2 Is the resident responsible for renovation of the unit when they leave the Yes, all residents pay eir u init?
-Optional, only applies to residents who share in the capital gain of the sale of their unit, and the resident pays a percentage of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) nc □ No Ren ovation means replacements or repairs other than reinstatement
+11.2 What other exit costs do residents Sale costs for the unit n need to pay or contribute to? ⊠ Legal costs ontribute to. \boxtimes ⊠ Other costs: (stamp duty on surrender of licence (currently nil) ì Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit? \boxtimes Yes □ No Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator. asso How item wear and tear includes a reasonable amount of wear and tear ociated with the use of items commonly used in a retirement village vever, a resident is responsible for the cost of replacing a capital of the retirement village if the resident deliberately damages the or causes accelerated wear. y and exit inspections and reports are undertaken by the operato resident to assess the condition of the unit. r 12.2 Is the resident responsible for renovation of the unit when they leave the unit?
+Yes, all residents pay % of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) eir Optional, only applies to residents who share in the capital gain of the sale of their unit, and the resident pays a percentage of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) nc □ No Ren ovation means replacements or repairs other than reinstatement